MattDierick/RTD-APIm-ADC-Controller/source/class2/module2/module2.rst

    #.
 Send the first call ``Log in NGINX Controller``
    #.
 Send the second call ``Create App2 Component``

-   .. note :: with one click, you created the component.
+   .. note :: With one click, you created the component.
 Fast and no human mistake.

 #.
 Connect to Controller GUI and check the new component in ``web application arcadia``

    .. image:: ../pictures/module2/components.png
       :align: center

-   .. note :: You can notice the new ``Money Transfer`` component
+   .. note :: You can notice the new ``Money Transfer`` component is created

 #.
 In ``Chrome`` refresh the page.
 You can see the new App ``Money Transfer``
 #.
 Transfer some money to your friends in order to populate analytics